pydantic/pydantic/docs/contributing.md

 ## Issues

-Questions, feature requests and bug reports are all welcome as issues. **However, to report a security vulnerability, please see our [security policy](https://github.com/samuelcolvin/pydantic/security/policy).**
+Questions, feature requests and bug reports are all welcome as [discussions or issues](https://github.com/samuelcolvin/pydantic/issues/new/choose). **However, to report a security vulnerability, please see our [security policy](https://github.com/samuelcolvin/pydantic/security/policy).**

 To make it as simple as possible for us to help you, please include the output of the following call in your issue: